dortania/OpenCore-Install-Guide/config.plist/kaby-lake.md

 * **SetupVirtualMap**: NO
    * Fixes SetVirtualAddresses calls to virtual addresses, not needed on Skylake and newer.
 Some firmware like Gigabyte may still require it, and will kernel panic without this
 * **SignalAppleOS**: NO
-   * Tricks the hardware into thinking its always booting macOS, mainly benifitial for MacBook Pro's with dGPUs as booting Windows won't allow for the iGPU to be used
+   * Tricks the hardware into thinking its always booting macOS, mainly beneficial for MacBook Pro's with dGPUs as booting Windows won't allow for the iGPU to be used
 * **SyncRuntimePermissions**: YES
     * Fixes alignment with MAT tables and required to boot Windows and Linux with MAT tables, also recommended for macOS.
 Mainly relevant for Skylake and newer